|About What is Wild Farming Resources News Contact Support|

 Draft Natural Resources and Biodiversity Conservation Guidance Published by the USDA NOP - Comments Due Feb.
 27, 2015.

 The National Organic Program (NOP) recently released Draft Natural Resources Conservation Guidance.
 Comments are due on February 27th.
 Submit Your Own Comments to NOP!
 You should clearly indicate your position and the reasons supporting your position.
 If you are suggesting changes to the draft guidance document, you should include recommended language changes, as appropriate, along with any relevant supporting documentation.
-See WFA's analysis and recommendations.
+See WFA's summary analysis and submitted recommendations.

 In the winter of 2014, Wild Farm Alliance and International Organic Inspectors Association (IOIA) collaborated on surveys and interviews of over 50 inspectors and certification reviewers, as part of a joint project to integrate biodiversity and natural resources conservation as a fundamental principle in organic inspections.
 According to those who responded, an average of only about 60% of organic farmers understand biodiversity conservation as part of compliance for their certification.
 While 79% of those who responded said biodiversity conservation is integrated into the organic inspection and/or certification review process, only 55% integrate it as foundational principle of organic agriculture.
 All respondents reported a basic understanding of biodiversity conservation, and 40% of those rated themselves as having a deep understanding.
 94% would like more about non-compliances and how NRCS and other conservation programs work.

 International Organic Inspector’s Association (IOIA) and Wild Farm Alliance have pooled resources to work on the “Organic Biodiversity Conservation Education” project.
 We will specifically provide organic professional training on the natural resources and biodiversity standard.
 This educational endeavor is designed to make biodiversity conservation a foundational principal in organic agriculture inspections.